 What is it like to study at Underwood?

 Underwood University provides a welcoming educational environment to its students.
 We maintain a close-knit community of faculty, staff, and students, and offer a top-quality, fully-accredited curriculum in several degree programs.
 Underwood does its best to maintain tuition at reasonable rates, in order to offer our programs to as many people as possible.
-If you have specific questions, please contact the Main Office [LINK TO “CONTACT US” PAGE], and our friendly staff will be happy to help you.
+If you have specific questions, please contact us and our friendly staff will be happy to help you.